willowisp01/tp/docs/UserGuide.md

 * `add id/A01234567H n/John Doe e/e0123456@u.nus.edu`

+### 7.3 Listing all students: `list`

+Shows a list of all students, ordered by grades.

+Format: list

 ### Editing a person : `edit`

 Edits an existing person in the list of students.